-Students like you around the world are gaining valuable experience, connections, and skills by coding, testing, and writing for free software projects like Firefox, WordPress, Wikipedia's backend code, and SAGE.
+Students like you around the world are gaining valuable experience, connections, and skills by coding, testing, and writing for free software projects like Firefox, WordPress, Wikipedia, and SAGE.

-The event is put together by Shauna Gordon-McKeon and Geoff Thomas of OpenHatch, with the help of Katherine Moloney of CCSF Coders, CCSF Linux Users Group, and Women Who Code CCSF.
-It is generously sponsored by the Inter Club Council of City College of San Francisco, TechSF, and the U.S. Dept of State's Community College Initiative'.
+The event is put together by OpenHatch, with the help of CCSF Coders, CCSF Linux Users Group, CCSF Web Developers and Designers, and Women Who Code CCSF.

 This event is generously sponsored by the Mozilla foundation, Inter Club Council of City College of San Francisco and TechSF.

 You can reach Open Hatch by emailing them at email@example.com or joining them on web chat.